chrisisler/chips/API.md

 ```

 #### C.reduce(reducer, accumulator, lengthable)
-Applies an iterator function, `reducer`, against an accumulator and each value
+Consecutively applies a `reducer` function against an `accumulator` value
-in the data structure `accumulator` (from left-to-right) to produce a single value.
+(an initial value to build upn) and each value in the data structure,
+`lengthable` (anything with a `.length` property), to produce a result.
 ```javascript
 C.reduce((acc, x) => acc + x, 0, [ 1, 2, 3 ]); //=> 6
 C.reduce((acc, x) => acc - x, 0, C.values({ a: 1, b: 2 })); //=> -3